-In its hometown, Ensemble Modern has had its own subscription series at the Alte Oper Frankfurt since 1985.
-It regularly produces musical theatre works in cooperation with the Frankfurt Opera, as well as a series of workshop concerts entitled ›Happy New Ears‹.
-Since 2011 Ensemble Modern has joined the Frankfurt Radio Symphony Orchestra in presenting the festival ›cresc...
-Biennial for Modern Music Frankfurt Rhine Main‹.
-Further cooperations and projects round out the multi-faceted profile of Ensemble Modern.
-The ensemble strives to achieve the highest possible degree of authenticity by working closely with the composers themselves.
-The musicians rehearse an average of 70 new works every year, 20 of which are world premieres.
+In its hometown, Ensemble Modern has its own subscription series at the Alte Oper Frankfurt.
+It regularly produces musical theatre works in cooperation with the Frankfurt Opera, as well as a legendary series of workshop concerts entitled ›Happy New Ears‹, which began in 1993 and has taken place in cooperation with the Frankfurt University of Music and Performing Arts (HfMDK) since 2019.
+Together with the Frankfurt Radio Symphony Orchestra, Ensemble Modern has been presenting the festival ›cresc...
+Biennial for Current Modern Music Frankfurt Rhine Main‹ since 2011.

-Ensemble Modern is funded by the German Federal Cultural Foundation, the City of Frankfurt, the German Ensemble Academy, the Hessen State Ministry for Higher Education, Research and the Arts, and the GVL.
-The Ensemble Modern musicians thank the Aventis Foundation for financing a chair in their ensemble. hr2-kultur is Ensemble Modern’s cultural affairs partner.
+Ensemble Modern is funded by the German Federal Cultural Foundation, the City of Frankfurt, the German Ensemble Academy, the Hessen State Ministry for Higher Education, Research and the Arts. hr2-kultur is Ensemble Modern’s cultural affairs partner.

 - World premiere of Vito Žuraj's opera ›Blühen‹ at Bockenheimer Depot

 - 6th edition of the festival cresc... – Biennial for Current Music under the title ›MeWe‹ with Harrison Birtwistle's ›Earth Dances‹, Liberation Orchestra of Inverted Traditions, freitagsküche, ICCS young_professionals and many more.

 - Guest performance at the Tongyeong Music Festival in South Korea with 4 concerts